 Playback is a good way to quickly spot issues, and all imported scores are fully editable in Flat.

-- You can edit everything manually after import
+- You can manually edit anything after import

-- Try importing a cleaner version of the PDF if needed
+- Try a cleaner version of the PDF if needed

-- If issues persist, contact hello@flat.io with the original file — PDF Import is still experimental, and your feedback directly helps improve it.
+- If issues persist, write to us with the original file at hello@flat.io — PDF Import is still in an experimental phase and your feedback directly helps improve it.

 Have feedback on PDF Import?
-Something worked well, or didn’t quite meet your expectations?
-We’d love to hear from you.
-Your input helps us improve the feature and shape what comes next.
+Something that worked well, or didn't meet your expectations?
+We'd love to hear it.
+Your input helps us improve the feature and decide what comes next.